Akash3121/GHW-MLH-2k23/Day1.md

 3pm to 5pm CT by Sashrika

 Github vs Git
 Github is like a web platform to store.

+Learn GitBranching:
+checout command will move to different brach, if not present creates a new branch